Dimiexe/AirBnB-price-estimation/README.md

 # DigiYouth II - Big Data and Artificial Intelligence Project - Team 2

-This project is part of the DigiYouth II – ReGeneration Academy on Big Data & Artificial Intelligence (powered by Microsoft).
+This team project is part of the DigiYouth II – ReGeneration Academy on Big Data & Artificial Intelligence (powered by Microsoft).

-## Team Members

-Dimitrios Gougousis
-Konstantinos Giokotos
-Katerina Vouta
-Anastasios Iliadis

 ## Description